 A document1 which has lately been discovered throws a strong light both upon Stein's complete estrangement from the Prussian Court at this time and upon the eagerness with which he strove to hurry it into war.
-At the same time it comes opportunely, as we are about to see him pushing his confidence in Alexander to the greatest possible length, to show how fully alive he was to the danger which might threaten Prussia from the Russian side.
-It is a letter to Hardenberg written by Stein in Breslau on February 17th, and speaks of the writer as having just returned from an excursion to the neighborhood of Glogau.
+At the same time it comes opportunely, as we are about to see him pushing his confidence in Alexander to the greatest possible length, to show how fully alive he was to the dangers which might threaten Prussia from the Russian side.
+It is a letter to Hardenberg written by Stein in Breslau on February 17th, and speaks of the writer as having just returned from an excursion to the neighbourhood of Glogau.
 Of this excursion nothing was known before.
 Now as Hardenberg was himself in Breslau at this time and as the letter refers to a very delicate matter, we are surprised to find Stein imparting by letter what would have been so much more naturally conveyed by word of mouth.
 We are also surprised to find the letter not written with the easy familiarity which is found in Stein's other letters to Hardenberg, both earlier and later, but in the ceremonious and apologetic tone of a perfect stranger venturing to address the Chancellor of State.
-We shall find that in his later visit to Breslau in March, Stein was treated with total neglect by the Court, and in particular that the Chancellor did not visit This recently discovered letter shows the estrangement him.
+We shall find that in his later visit to Breslau in March, Stein was treated with total neglect by the Court, and in particular that the Chancellor did not visit him.
+This recently discovered letter shows the estrangement existing at least a month earlier, while Hardenberg's letter, given on p.
+74, shows that it had not yet begun on February 1st.
+Thus we realise the sudden change of feeling towards him which the news of his revolutionary proceedings produced at Court.

-1 Printed in 1876, from the Berlin Archives by Oncken Oesterreich und Preussen im Befreiungskriege, p.
-238. CHAP.
-III.]
+&lt;sup>1 Printed in 1876 from the Berlin Archives by Oncken, Oesterreich und Preussen im Befreiungskriege, p.
+238.